wcm-io-devops/ansible-jenkins-plugins/README.md

     jenkins_plugins_owner: "jenkins"

-User owning the files in the plugins folder
+User owning the files in the plugins folder.

     jenkins_plugins_group: "jenkins"

-Group owning the files in the plugins folder
+Group owning the files in the plugins folder.

 ## Dependencies